 Many factors are considered when evaluating a car accident victim’s case.
 These factors include the following:

-Insurance companies have the benefit of knowing what their company paid out for similar claims.
-Unfortunately, consumers don’t have access to those figures, and the insurance adjuster might try to use that as leverage to underestimate your case.
+Insurance companies benefit from knowing what they paid out for similar claims.
+Unfortunately, consumers don’t have access to those figures, and the insurance adjuster might use that as leverage to underestimate your case.

 Need Help With Your Car Accident Settlement?
 Contact James Horne Law

 Don’t let an insurance company undervalue your case!
 At James Horne Law PA, we are ready to discuss your accident.
-While there is really no average payout for a car accident, during your free case evaluation, we can assess your case’s value based on specific facts of your case.
+While there is no average payout for a car accident, during your free case evaluation, we can assess your case’s value based on specific facts of your case.
 When you hire us, you will receive top-notch legal representation in your time of need.
-Our firm is a member of the Million Dollar Advocates Forum and has a perfect 10.0 rating on Avvo.
-Superlawyers has also recognized Mr. Horne, which is an honor only bestowed on the top 5% of attorneys.
-Call us today!
+Our firm is a Million Dollar Advocates Forum member and has a perfect 10.0 rating on Avvo.
+Superlawyers have also recognized Mr. Horne, an honor only bestowed on the top 5% of attorneys.